neicnordic/sda-dashboard/biohackrxiv-paper-2022/paper-21/paper.md

 # Results

-We used grafana[TODO: cite] to create a Minimal Viable Product (MVP) of a dashboard to view the current state of the systema and to give some simple interaction points with system.
+We used [grafana](https://grafana.com) [TODO: cite] to create a Minimal Viable Product (MVP) of a dashboard to view the current state of the systema and to give some simple interaction points with system.

 ![An overview \label{fig1}](./paper-overview.png)

 There are two main views into the system.
-The first one is an overview over all files and what state they are in, whether they have been moved from the inbox, if they've been backed up and if they have gotten the EGAF identifiers from Central EGA[TODO: cite], see Figure \ref{fig1}.
+The first one is an overview over all files and what state they are in, whether they have been moved from the inbox, if they've been backed up and if they have gotten the EGA identifiers from [Central EGA](https://ega-archive.org) [TODO: cite], see Figure \ref{fig1}.
 It is possible from this view to also click on a file to go to the second view with information about all events that has happened to that specific file, to aid the helpdesk staff in the task of supporting the submitting researcher, see Figure 2.

 We also made a proof-of-concept of controlling the system through the dashboard.
 It's possible to click on a "Retry" link and then the state of a